top of page

 What Child Support Is (and What it Isn't)

 Child support is intended to meet the child’s basic needs and maintain stability between both homes.
 It is not a reward or punishment for either parent, and it does not determine which parent is “better” or “more involved.”
-Courts use child support to ensure that the child has consistent access to housing, food, clothing, healthcare, and other essentials—no matter where they spend their time.
+Courts use child support to ensure that the child has consistent access to housing, food, clothing, healthcare, and other essentials—regardless of where they spend their time.

 Child support is: